Equestrian Camping near Mormon Lake, AZ

-Little Elden Springs Horsecamp provides dedicated equestrian camping near Mormon Lake, Arizona.
-The campground features 15 pull-through sites specifically designed for horse trailers, many accommodating 4-horse live-in trailers.
-Each horse site includes two large corrals, providing secure containment for equines while camping.
+Little Elden Springs Horsecamp provides dedicated horse camping near Mormon Lake, Arizona, with 15 pull-through sites specifically designed for horse trailers, many accommodating 4-horse live-in trailers.
+Each horse campsite includes two large corrals, providing secure containment for equines while camping.
 The campground offers water access points throughout the property and clean toilet facilities.
 Sites are spacious enough for large trailers, making it convenient for equestrians traveling with their animals.
-The campground was updated in 2022 with new pit toilet buildings, enhancing the comfort for overnight stays.
+The campground was updated in 2022 with new pit toilet buildings, improving overnight comfort.

-Houston Mesa Campground offers another excellent option for horse camping in the region.
-Located near Payson, this well-maintained facility features multiple sites with small corrals for horses.
+Houston Mesa Campground offers another solid option for horse camping in the region.
+Located near Payson, this facility features multiple sites with small corrals for horses.
 The campground provides paved driving access and campsite parking, except in the equestrian area which has no hookups.
 Campers appreciate the clean restrooms and showers.
 The trails near Houston Mesa are somewhat rocky but serviceable for riding.
-The campground's proximity to Payson makes it a convenient base for exploring the surrounding area on horseback.
+The campground's proximity to Payson makes it a practical base for exploring the surrounding area on horseback.
+Together, these horse campsites near Mormon Lake give equestrians reliable options with the infrastructure needed for traveling with horses.

 1. Rancho Sedona RV Park